Dear Consumer Ed:

 Debt collection is regulated by the Federal Fair Debt Collection Practices Act (FDCPA).
 If the collection agency is trying to collect unreasonable fees or fees to which you never agreed, they are in violation of that Act.
 In that case, you have the right to sue them through a private attorney in state or federal court within one year from the date of the violation.
 If you win, you may recover damages in the amount of any losses you suffered as a result of the violation, plus an additional amount of up to $1,000.00.
 You may also be able to recover court costs and attorney fees.
 However, please remember, even if the debt collector violates the FDCPA, that does not erase the legitimate debt that you owe.

-If the collection agency has violated the FDCPA, you may also file a complaint with the Governor’s Office of Consumer Protection (OCP), provided that the debt collector is not an attorney licensed in this State.
-You can contact OCP at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
+If the collection agency has violated the FDCPA, you may also file a complaint with the Georgia Department of Law’s Consumer Protection Unit, provided that the debt collector is not an attorney licensed in this State.
+You can contact the Georgia Department of Law’s Consumer Protection Unit at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
 You should also file a complaint with the FTC.
 You can contact the FTC at www.ftc.gov or by calling 877-FTC-HELP.
 If the debt collector is an attorney, you should contact the State Bar of Georgia at www.gabar.org or by calling 404-527-8700.

 If you enjoyed this post, make sure you subscribe to my RSS feed!